ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 #### Custom functions

-To add custom functionality into expression language declare it as a service and tag it with `ibexa.migrations.template.expression_language.function`.
+To add custom functionality into Migration's expression language declare it as a service and tag it with `ibexa.migrations.template.expression_language.function`.

 Example: